Source code for ae.core

 ae log files are text files using by default the encoding of your OS console/shell. to activate the redirection of your

-applications print-outs into an ae log file for a :class:`AppBase` instance you simply specify the file name of the log
+application print-outs into an ae log file for a :class:`AppBase` instance, you simply specify the file name of the log

 file in the :meth:`~AppBase.init_logging` method call::